Program details are provided lower on the page.

 Military Training and College Credit

-Whether you are an active duty, reserve or veteran servicemember, your military training and service experience may be eligible for college credit.
-At CTU Aurora, we’ll evaluate the training you’ve received from the military.
+Whether you are an active duty, reserve or veteran servicemember, your military training and service experience may be eligible for college credit**.
+At CTU Denver South, we’ll evaluate the training you’ve received from the military.

 Additionally, we offer the CTU MOS Commitment.
 Through this initiative, we provide a comprehensive evaluation in which you may be able to earn college credit for all MOS codes held during your service time in the military**.

-Whether you are currently enrolled at another institution or several years have elapsed since you last attended college, CTU Aurora is ready for you.
+Whether you are currently enrolled at another institution or several years have elapsed since you last attended college, CTU Denver South is ready for you.
 Request more information more about our degree programs, how transfer credits work, and when classes begin.
-Depending on your academic history and professional experience, you may discover you’re closer to earning your degree than you think.
+Depending on your academic history and professional experience, you may discover you’re closer to earning your degree than you may think.